 Biography

 Bill was born and raised in Starkville, Mississippi, home of the Mississippi State Bulldogs, where his family has helped the university.
-His great-grandfather, Horace Harned I, ran a dairy farm adjacent to the campus in the 1920s and has the biology building named after him.
+His great-grandfather, Horace Harned I, ran a dairy farm adjacent to the campus, where Campus Bookmart resides, in the 1920s and has the biology building named after him.
 The Federal Boll Weevil Lab on Sorority Row is named after his brother, Robey Wentworth Harned.
-Bill got to grow up on his family’s farm across the street from his grandfather, Horace Harned II, who served as a state legislator and inherited the family farm with the second oldest house in the county.
+Bill got to grow up on his family’s farm across the street from his grandfather, Horace Harned II, who served as a state legislator and started the first Grade A dairy farm in Oktibbeha County.
+He inherited the Rice plantation with the second oldest house in the county from Nannie Rice who was head librarian and has Rice Hall named after her.
 Bill’s parents, Horace Harned III and Song, met in South Korea when his father was stationed in Seoul for the Army.

 At MSU Bill received Bachelor’s degrees in Computer Engineering and Music.
 He finished his Master’s in Music from Louisiana State University and had completed credits in Music Therapy at Colorado State University.
 He achieved his Doctor of Arts degree in Piano Performance from the University of Northern Colorado.